Eating Disorders Awareness Week 2018, I talk openly about anorexia and bulimia.

 By age 14 I was looking at my body in a mirror on a daily basis, ridiculing it and hating it.
 I felt out of control.
 Home life was difficult and I feel I obsessed about my weight as a way in which to control things I had no control over.

 The weight started to drop off slowly at first.
 At home my mum would get angry that I would not eat the food she made me.
 I explained that I was overweight and that I was going on a diet.
 Mum agreed I could diet just as long as I ate healthy.

-At school I would pick up my dinner ticket and take it to the baguette shop.
-There I would ask for a baguette, no butter, just salad.
+At school I would get a baguette for lunch, no butter, just salad.
 This would be the only thing I would eat all day.
 I would come home and make some noodles, tell mum I had ate a big lunch in school so noodles would be fine.
 I would then go upstairs and pour the noodles down the toilet.
 I would finish my day by exercising for 4 hours in my bedroom.

 Around a month later my eating got worse.
 I would eat no breakfast, go to school, ask for just a baguette, no butter, just cucumber.
 I would walk around the playground feeding the baguette to the birds and just eat the cucumber.
 I would come home and eat half a bowl of soup.